 Marzanna the winter witch

 The school children had built an effigy of Marzanna, representing winter, something akin to a female scarecrow.
 On the first day of spring they take Marzanna down to the river, put her on a little raft, perhaps a wooden pallet.
 They light the effigy on fire and send her off into the water to drown signifying the end of winter.
-It’s a tradition from midieval times.
+Just like they did in medieval times.

 I’m sure my Polish readers have fond memories of this celebration; and I’d love to hear about them.
 My friends who write the amazing travel blog, KarolinaPatryk.com, have more to tell you about Marzanna and other things unique to Poland in their witty post, 10 Funny Facts About Poland.